Beckett Park

-Beckett Park (also known as Beckett's Park) is a residential area and a large public park in Leeds, West Yorkshire, England.
+Beckett Park (also known as Becketts Park) is a residential area and a large public park in Leeds, West Yorkshire, England.
 It is in the Weetwood ward of Leeds City Council.
 It borders onto Headingley, West Park and Kirkstall.
 It is named after Ernest Beckett, 2nd Baron Grimthorpe.

 General description

 The public park stretches from Queenswood Drive to the West and Batcliffe Mount to the East.
 St Chads Drive to the North and Langdale Terrace to the South.
 It also encompasses the Beckett Park School, a children's play park, a skate park and tennis courts.
 Due to the sports facilities, the park is popular with local students, a large population of whom live in the surrounding area of Headingley during term-time.
 Located in the wood near to the campus is a monument to Queen Victoria's visit to the Leeds Town Hall in the year 1858.

 There are also local shops, a post office, a hair salon and a pizza takeaway in this area.
 Among other attractions to this area there are extensive woodlands and nature trails, with great views of nearby areas of Leeds.